aageorg/appcat-wgadmin/README.md

 ## Getting started
 1. Create your own telegram bot via @BotFather
 2. Configure securely connection between wireguard server's side and wgadmin bot unless they are not on the same server.
 Use VPN or closed from the Internet local area network
-3. Copy default.conf to appcat.conf Read instructions inside and edit file using your credentials and preferences.
+3. Copy default.conf to appcat.conf.
+Read instructions inside and edit file using your credentials and preferences.
 4. Launch your wgadmin bot